Zettelkasten-Team/Zettelkasten/README.md

 ## Zettelkasten Build

-To make Zettelkasten, you need at least a Java Development Kit (JDK) 8 and Maven 3.
+To make Zettelkasten, you need a Java Development Kit (JDK) 8 and Maven 3.

 To get a local repository, use Git: